annalisa144/reverdecer/_posts/2018-11-28-back-over-the-border.md

 [![](/images/back_to_nap_.jpg){:width="60%"}](/images/back_to_nap.jpg)

 Relaxed, the dogs went back to sleep.
-They had felt our stress and didn't relieve themselves while we waited on the x-rays.
+(They had felt our stress and didn't relieve themselves while we waited on the x-rays.)

-We happily drove away, glad we could deliver so much harmless booty (which we're not selling for any profit or anything, legitimate gifts and deliveries!).
-But then a half hour later we got pulled over by an intense cop in a pick-up.
-He was adament that we'd been speeding, but after we had just been complaining about how rough this section of highway was, we knew that wasn't true.
+We happily drove away, glad we could deliver so much harmless booty (we're not selling anything for profit; all legitimate gifts and deliveries).

+Ten minutes later we got pulled over by an intense cop in a pick-up.
+He was adament that we'd been speeding, but after we had just been complaining about the rough highway, we knew that wasn't true.

 It sounded like he was telling Phillip to get out of the car to go see a video, but actually he wanted Phillip to go stand by the police truck so their conversation would *be* on video.
 (Our Spanish is even worse after a month in the US!)